-The Jamaican Coffee Festival is held each fall in Kingston to celebrate the rich, agricultural tradition of coffee in Jamaica.
-Java lovers will find themselves on a caffeine high like no other, as farmers and merchants provide visitors with free samples of a wide array of coffees, hot beverages, and other related foods.
+- Jamaican Coffee Festival: Held each fall in Kingston to celebrate the rich, agricultural tradition of coffee in Jamaica, java lovers will find themselves on a caffeine high like no other at this festival.
+Farmers and merchants provide visitors with free samples of a wide array of coffees, hot beverages, and other related foods.

-Heritage Fest, also held each fall, is an annual festival in Kingston that celebrates and uses food, dance and music to explore the diversity of Jamaica's population.
+- Heritage Fest: Also held each fall, this is an annual festival in Kingston that celebrates and uses food, dance and music to explore the diversity of Jamaica's population.
 From Indian curry to Lebanese dancing to Chinese fortune telling, Heritage Fest pays homage to all of the diverse ethnicities found in Jamaica.

 Carnival is held all over the island...